A one-day course designed to assist you in implementing and improving your company’s risk management framework and processes.

-Using ISO 31000 as a guide, participants will examine both the external and internal drivers of risk that impact their company’s ability to meet its objectives.
-Participants will look at the key principles of risk management and relevant key terms.
+Using ISO 31000 as a guide, learners will examine both the external and internal drivers of risk that impact their company’s ability to meet its objectives.
+Leaners will look at the key principles of risk management and relevant key terms.

-Participants will learn about the requirements of current New Zealand Regulations and WorkSafe New Zealand guidelines.
-This will include both a case study and participants own experiences to create a formal risk management process that applies specifically to the participant’s business.
+Learners will discuss the requirements of current New Zealand Regulations and WorkSafe New Zealand guidelines.
+This will include both a case study and learners own experiences to create a formal risk management process that applies specifically to the learner’s business.

 - 8 Licensed Building Practitioner points

-- 8 credits towards the Site Safe Certificate in Construction Site Safety
+- 8 credits towards the Health and Safety in Construction Programme

 Please note: If you are attending a 1 or 2 day Site Safe course then you need to bring with you a form of identification that can be verified (travel passport, birth certificate or residency certificate).
 This is required by NZQA and the Tertiary Education Commission.